chenjulie10/jchen_dbt_project/README.md

 You can find queries for the dbt models in the Analyses folder.

 Best practices that I considered in the dbt project:
-- making sure there is a primary key for each model and creating one if there isn't using dbt macro
+- is there a primary key?
+- deduplication
-- incorporating tests for columns
+- Incorporating tests for specific columns to ensure values are not null